 If you cannot find it, then you can contact your WordPress hosting provider and ask them to change the PHP version of your website.

-After updating the PHP version for your WordPress website, you may want to make sure that everything is working as expected.
+After updating the PHP version for your WordPress website, you may want to ensure that everything is working as expected.

 We recommend visiting your website to see if there are any immediately noticeable issues.

-Make sure your website is using the latest version of WordPress, and all your plugins and theme are updated.
+Ensure your website uses the latest version of WordPress and all your plugins and themes are updated.
 See our beginner’s guide on how to safely update WordPress.

 Lastly, it is always recommended to make a complete backup of your WordPress website.

-There are very few chances of a PHP update breaking your WordPress site.
-However, with the abundance of free and paid plugins, there is a chance that a single line of poor code can result into any of the common WordPress errors.
+It is unlikely that a PHP update will break a WordPress site.
+However, with the abundance of free and paid plugins, there is still a chance that a single line of poor code can result in any of the common WordPress errors.

-The first thing you need to do is make sure that it is not a plugin or theme causing this error.
+First, you must ensure it is not a plugin or theme causing this error.

-To do that, deactivate all your WordPress plugins and switch to a default WordPress theme.
+To do that, you need to deactivate all your WordPress plugins and switch to a default WordPress theme.

 If this does not solve your issue, then contact your web host’s support team.
-There is a good chance that the issue you are facing will already be in their notice, and they will be able to assist you.
+There is a good chance that the issue you are facing will already be on their radar, and they will be able to assist you.

 If your web host is unable to help you out, then you can downgrade your PHP version using the methods described above.